 From March to June 2020, Italian schools had to manage all their activities virtually.
 The transition to online classes brought upon new challenges and needs.
-The biggest one was the fact that teachers were asked to use these new teaching methods, while they did not have a complete understanding of the IT tools and their impact on formal education.
+The biggest one was that teachers were asked to use these new teaching methods, while they did not wholly understand the IT tools and their impact on formal education.

 The 5-module course was designed to allow teachers to create activities that were inspired by outdoor education and stimulate students’ participation.
 It was developed with the essential support of the ST volunteers.
 Between November and December 2020, 158 teachers attended the online classes that were dedicated to using GSuite for Education.